 Confession: That’s not a real Christmas tree.
 Not even the twinkly lights.
 That isn’t a real window.
 Those aren’t real curtains.
 And the corner of the room isn’t even real!
 But we’re all real.
 I promise you’re not hallucinating 😁 How did I get such a beautiful background for our photos if it isn’t real?
 Psssst: I’m going to share my secret with you in just a minute!

 Like many of you, I generally hold my student recitals, two per year, in the same location.
 After a couple of performances, the photos start looking exactly the same from recital to recital!
 And I think you know the visual side of me well enough to know that “same-old, same-old” isn’t OK.
-I get bored really easily and love trying new things, so at our Christmas recital in 2016 and at our Spring recital in 2017, I’m using different kinds of decorations for photographs to keep things fresh, plus, using these kinds of decorations can help with specific recital themes too!
+I get bored really easily and love trying new things, so at our Christmas recital and at our Spring recital, I’m using different kinds of decorations for photographs to keep things fresh, plus, using these kinds of decorations can help with specific recital themes too!

 This post contains affiliate links.
 For more information, read the disclosure statement here.